 You have 3 years to file a lawsuit but it may be in your best interests to have the matter investigated much sooner than that.
 If, for instance, you fell down a set of stairs or due to a broken floor etc. you may need an engineer to inspect the condition and offer an opinion to help prove your...Read more »

 I had hit the cement that's above the ground on my patio.
 I am in a lot of pain had X-rays done.
 Now I got to see a nerve dr for my leg.
 The cafe of leg as a dent.
 And my 3 toes are tingles.
 And I get jarley horses in my toes.
 And when I am on my leg all day the whole leg tingles.
-And top of my hip...
+And top of...
 Read more »

 Here in NY you can sue for "damage" which generally means what you've lost.
 In the context of a car crash damages will usually be limited to the damage to your vehicle and the damage to your body.
 So if you have injuries, you would be able to bring a claim for that.